-She has worked with celebrated artists and companies including Mikhail Baryshnikov, Jessica Chastain, Misty Copeland, Alan Cumming, Cyndi Lauper, American Ballet Theatre, Alvin Ailey American Dance Theater, Bayerisches Staatsballett, English National Ballet, Grand Théâtre de Genève, Cuba’s Malpaso Dance Company, Hamburg Ballett, Martha Graham Dance Company, National Ballet of Canada, Nederlands Dans Theater, Sydney Dance Company, and Teatro alla Scala, among others.
-Last year, she premiered a new work (Mere Mortals) at San Francisco Ballet in collaboration with British electronic music producer/DJ Floating Points, longtime collaborator Michelle Jank, and mixed media artists Hamill Industries — the first evening-length work created by a woman in the company’s history, curated by Director Tamara Rojo.
-Aszure is also the current Resident Artist at Hubbard Street Dance Chicago.
+Through AB&A, Barton has collaborated with celebrated artists—including Mikhail Baryshnikov, Jessica Chastain, Misty Copeland, Alan Cumming, and Cyndi Lauper—and with preeminent companies and institutions such as American Ballet Theatre, Alvin Ailey American Dance Theater, Bayerisches Staatsballett, English National Ballet, Grand Théâtre de Genève, Martha Graham Dance Company, National Ballet of Canada, Nederlands Dans Theater, Sydney Dance Company, and Teatro alla Scala, among many others.

 - Aszure